Follow This Plan and You’ll Never Miss a Proposal Deadline

 Step 1: Planning

 Steps 1 and 2 both actually relate to planning.
-The difference between them is that Step 1 focuses on identifying everything that needs to be done as part of the proposal process.
-In contrast, the scheduling phase, Step 2, involves implementing your plan.
+The difference between them is that Step 1 focuses on identifying everything that needs to be done in the proposal process.
+In contrast, the scheduling phase (Step 2) involves implementing your plan.

 Below are examples of tasks to complete during the planning phase.
 In terms of time, the general rule of thumb is that you should reserve around 10-15% of the total proposal development period (often around 6–8 weeks for proposals with fixed deadlines) to plan the proposal, including assigning roles and responsibilities, creating the proposal schedule, and reaching a thorough understanding of the solicitation.